ed-lau/riana/readme.md

 	* Launch RIANA.py (Usage/Help)
 		$ python3 riana.py --help

+	* RIANA.py takes as input the paths to two folders: one with the Percolator output (percolator.target.psms.txt) and one with the corresponding .mzML (or .mzML.gz) mass spectrum files.

 	* Example command: This integrates the 0th and 6th isotopomer, requires one lysine, and requires unique peptides For heavy water experiments, replace -i 0,6 with -i 0,1,2,3,4,5; replace -k 1 with -k 0